csiddharth913-design/cstech/PROVIDER_SWAPS.md

 3. Recreate the equivalent of Row Level Security in whatever access-control model the new backend uses.
 4. Update `functionUrl()` (or remove it) if the AI Edge Functions move too — see below.

-Realistic effort: a day or so for someone who knows both platforms; more if the new backend's data model is very different from a relational database (e.g. a document store like Firebase).

 ---